zean7760/ZelikaAnchipolovskaya_MAD/Project 1/Milestone2/README.txt

  //subscribe to the UIApplicationWillResignActiveNotification notification

- NotificationCenter.default.addObserver(self, selector:
-#selector(ViewController.applicationWillResignActive(_:)), name:
+ NotificationCenter.default.addObserver(self, selector:#selector(ViewController.applicationWillResignActive(_:)), name:
 NSNotification.Name.UIApplicationWillResignActive, object: app)

-Add the method called when the notification is received. @objc is needed in Swift 4 to specifically expose the method to Objective-C
+//Add the method called when the notification is received. @objc is needed in Swift 4 to
+//specifically expose the method to Objective-C

 //called when the UIApplicationWillResignActiveNotification notification is posted